Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Formalism of quasielastic scattering and neutrino event generator as a tool in reduced cross section study

 In the NIKHEF experiment Ref.~\cite{NIK1, NIK2, NIK3} the ${}^{16}$O reduced cross section has been measured in the range $0 \le \var_m \le 40$ MeV and $-180 \le p_m \le 270$ MeV/c.
-The reduced cross sections for removal nucleons from $1p_{1/2}$ and $1p_{3/2}$ shells in ${}^{16}$O$(e,e'p){}^{15}$N were measured in quasielastic parallel kinematics at three different beam energies: $\var_i=304, 456$ and 521 MeV.
-In this kinematics $\p_x$ is parallel or antiparallel to $\q$.
-The distribution of missing momentum is obtained by keeping $\vert \p_x \vert$ constant and changing the transferred momentum, i.e., by varying the scattering angle of the two detected particles.
+The reduced cross sections for removal of nucleons from $1p_{1/2}$ and $1p_{3/2}$ shells in ${}^{16}$O$(e,e'p){}^{15}$N were measured in quasielastic parallel kinematics at three different beam energies: $\var_i=304, 456$ and 521 MeV.
+In this kinematics, $\p_x$ is parallel or antiparallel to $\q$.
+The data were obtained by keeping $\vert \p_x \vert$ constant and changing the transferred momentum, i.e., by varying the scattering angle of the two detected particles.
 The total kinetic energy in the center-of-mass system between the outgoing proton and the recoiling ${}^{15}$N nucleus was kept constant at 90 MeV.
-In Ref.~\cite{NIK2} in Table II list the relevant kinematics parameters of the experiment.
+In Table II of Ref.~\cite{NIK2} are listed the relevant kinematic parameters of the experiment.
 The missing momentum is positive for $\vert \q \vert < \vert \p_x \vert$.

-As in all electron scattering experiments the lepton and hadron spectrometers are set in plane, and the out-of-plane angles are fixed to $\phi_e=0^{\circ}$ and $\phi_p=180^{\circ}$.
-The sixfold exclusive cross section is given by
+In electron scattering experiments, the lepton and hadron spectrometers are set in-plane, and therefore the out-of-plane angles are fixed to $\phi_e=0^{\circ}$ and $\phi_p=180^{\circ}$.
+The sixfold exclusive cross section can be written as~\cite{BAV5}